objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 ### Views

 The view system works very differently on the Mac for historic reasons.
 On iOS views were backed by Core Animation layers by default from the beginning.
-But AppKit predates Core Animation and the availability of powerful GPUs considerably.
-Therefore the view system evolved under very different premises.
+But AppKit predates Core Animation by decades.
+When AppKit was designed, there was no such thing as a GPU we know if today.
+Therefore the view system heavily relied on the CPU doing the work.

+When you're getting started with development on the Mac we strongly recommend you check out Apple's [Intruduction to View Programming Guide for Cocoa](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CocoaViewsGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40002978).
+Furthermore there are two excellent WWDC sessions you should watch: [Layer-Backed Views: AppKit + Core Animation](https://developer.apple.com/videos/wwdc/2012/#217) and [Optimizing Drawing and Scrolling](https://developer.apple.com/videos/wwdc/2013/#215).

+#### Layer backed views

 By default AppKit views are not backed by Core Animation layers.
 Layer backing support has been integrated into AppKit retroactively, but while you never have to worry about this with UIKit, with AppKit there are decisions to make.
 AppKit differentiates between layer backed and layer hosting views, and layer backing can be turned on and off on a per view basis.

-#### Layer backed views

-You turn an AppKit view into a layer backed view by setting its `wantsLayer` property to `YES`.
-Once you do this, all subviews of this view will implicitly become layer backed too.
-The most straightforward approach is to simply enable layer backing once on the window's content view and never touch the `wantsLayer` property again.
+The most straightforward approach to enable layer backing is to set the `wantsLayer` property to `YES` on the window's content view.
+Setting this property on the content view will cause all subviews to have their own backing layers, so there's no need to repeatedly set this property on each individual view.
 This can be done in code or simply in Interface Builder's view effects inspector.

-Once you enable layer backing, you should treat the layers as an implementation detail.
+In contrast to iOS, on the Mac you should treat the backing layers as an implementation detail.
+This means you should not try to interact with the layers directly.
 AppKit owns those layers and you should never touch them directly.
-For example, on iOS you would simply say
+For example, on iOS you could simply say:

     self.layer.cornerRadius = 10;